Unit rationale, description and aim

 The assessment strategy used allows students to progressively develop their knowledge of lower limb musculoskeletal anatomy.
 The first two assessment tasks primarily focus on knowledge acquisition and assimilation and provide early low stakes feedback to these transition students.

 Assessment tasks 1 and 3 (written examinations) enable students to demonstrate acquisition, understanding and application of content presented throughout the semester.
-The first written examinations will assesses work covered in the first half of semester and the second exam that covered in the second half of semester.
-Assessment tasks 2 and 4 enable the students to demonstrate their ability to specifically identify anatomical structures on human cadavers, models, x-rays and surface anatomy photos aligning with the use of this content in clinical practice.
+The first written examination will assess work covered in the first half of semester and the second exam that covered in the second half of semester.
+Assessment tasks 2 and 4 enable the students to demonstrate their ability to specifically identify anatomical structures on human cadavers, models, x-rays and surface anatomy photos aligning content with clinical practice.

 Overview of assessments